-Healthy Mongolian Beef tastes better than your favorite take-out version with a good-for-you spicy and garlicky sauce and plenty of flavor.
-Jump to Recipe keyboard_arrow_down
+This healthier spin on Mongolian Beef tastes better than your favorite take-out version with a good-for-you spicy and garlicky sauce and plenty of flavor.

 How to make Mongolian Sauce?